hanxiaoshuai/kubernetes.github.io/docs/tasks/run-application/run-single-instance-stateful-application.md

   YAML file.
 This instructs Kubernetes to _not_ use rolling updates.
 Rolling updates will not work, as you cannot have more than one Pod running at a time.
-The `Recreate` strategy will stop the first pod before creating a new one with the updated configuration.
+The `Recreate` strategy will stop the first Pod before creating a new one with the updated configuration.

 ## Deleting a deployment